Jean de Bourbon (monk): Biographie

-half-He was elected archbishop of Lyon in 1444 by its chapter, but Charles VII of France opposed the election, as he did not want the post filled by a brother of Charles of Bourbon (one of the participants in 1441-1442's Praguerie).
+He was elected archbishop of Lyon in 1444 by its chapter, but Charles VII of France opposed the election, as he did not want the post filled by a brother of Charles of Bourbon (one of the participants in 1441-1442's Praguerie).
 Jean thus resigned in favour of his young nephew Charles), then aged 11.
 The king and pope refused to approve this election and nominated Geoffroy de Vassali, then archbishop of Vienne.
 On Geoffroy's death in 1446, Charles of Bourbon made Jean administrator of the diocese of Lyon from 1449 to 1466.

-He aws also commendatory abbot of Cluny from 1456 to 1480 and remained its permanent administrator until his death.
+He was also commendatory abbot of Cluny from 1456 to 1480 and remained its permanent administrator until his death.
 He was known for restoring and embellishing its abbey, particularly with two new buildings - an abbot's palace (now housing the Ochier Museum and a private chapel Some authors state that he and not his successor abbot Jacques d'Amboise was the founder of the Hôtel de Cluny in Paris.

 In 1465 he took part in the League of the Public Good alongside his nephew John II.
 John II made him lieutenant general of Languedoc in 1466, though Louis XI dismissed him from that post in 1474, so John II instead made him lieutenant general of Forez.
 He resumed his post as lieutenant general of Languedoc in 1484.

 In 1468 his nephew Charles, as abbot of the abbey of Île-Barbe, made him prior of Saint-Rambert-en-Forez, halfway between Cluny and Puy-en-Velay.
 From then on Jean made that priory his main residence, allowing him to combine his roles as bishop in the Velay, abbot in Burgundy and lieutenant general of Forez.
 Around 1482 he succeeded his nephew Renaud de Bourbon as prior of Montverdun on the latter's death.
 He died at Saint-Rambert and was buried in the chapel named after him in Cluny.